Senths02/portfolio/src/content/watch-party-data.md

 <summary>Balancing the structure</summary>

 ### Information gathering
 I looked at requirements for the navigation from a content and technical perspective.

-I analysed the architecture of similar utility services like password vaults and cloud storage systems.
+I analysed the architecture of similar utility services (like password vaults and cloud storage systems).
 <br>

 ### Mapping the structure